Exshaw: Demographics

+Economy

+The cement plant, now owned by Lafarge North America, is the main industry in the community.
+The limestone is quarried on the mountain north of the plant.

+A number of other plants and quarries are in the area east and west, such as Baymag's magnesium oxide calcination plant, with technology that minimizes energy consumption, and Graymont Inc's lime and limestone products plant.

+Baymag had its 40th anniversary in 2022; it had one year earlier reached a milestone of 150,000 metric tonnes per annum capacity.

 Administration

 Exshaw is the largest hamlet in the M.D. of Bighorn No. 8, which also includes the hamlets of Benchlands, Dead Man's Flats, Harvie Heights and Lac des Arcs, as well as rural ranchland west of Cochrane.
 The M.D. of Bighorn No. 8's municipal office is located in Exshaw.